Universally Manchester Festival

 University of Manchester

-Every part of the University is getting involved, you can join the Whitworth art gallery for a day carnival on Sunday 9th June.
-In the Saturday evening indefatigable and multinational girl band Grrrl will be bringing their catchy beats, bang on politics and charismatic line up of musical stars to Gilbert Square.
+Every part of the University is getting involved, including the Whitworth Art Gallery, where there’ll be a day carnival on Sunday 9 June.
+On the Saturday evening, indefatigable and multinational girl band Grrrl will be bringing their catchy beats, bang on politics and charismatic line up of musical stars to Gilbert Square.
 You will also find Kantos chamber choir and Mr. Wilson’s Second Liners bringing musical joy to the square over the weekend.

 GRRRL